-All internal components of the device are easily upgradeable (the USB c board and the analog output section).
+All internal components of the portable device are easily upgradeable (the USB C board and the analog output section).
 A headphone amplifier is missing.

 This is because the DAC technology should be kept as discrete as possible.
 We think the DSD is a little too intrusive.
 We think other DACs, such as the Hugo or the DAC3 HGC, offer better value, but this is still a great piece of gear.
-This is one of the best portable DACs you can buy.
+This is the best portable DAC you can buy.

 - Amazing multibit ladder technology.